 It is beyond the scope of this specification to define the detailed components used in the preparation of broadcast streams that carry encrypted content.
 DASH Guidelines for Implementations: DASH-IF Interoperability Points [8] Section 7.8 provides an overview of the logical roles and workflow of the components of a system for the exchange of content protection information.

-DRM License and Key Delivery for Broadcast-Only Devices
+DRM Data Service Delivery for Broadcast-Only Devices

-See A/331 for specification of delivery of DRM licenses and keys in the broadcast emission.
+See A/331 for specification of delivery of DRM Data Services in the broadcast emission.

 ROUTE/DASH Client Processing for Common Encryption (CENC) and Encrypted Media Extensions (EME) (Informative)